Menu

 Final Thoughts

-Make a stop at Historic Mitchelville Freedom Park if you are in the area or considering a road trip that passes by Hilton Head Island.
-You get a beautiful setting with lots to do.
-Still, most importantly, you will learn about the journey of Historic Mitchelville and be inspired to continue the legacy of the trailblazers of Mitchelville!
+If you are in the area or considering a road trip that passes by Hilton Head Island, make a stop at Historic Mitchelville Freedom Park.
+You will get a beautiful setting with lots to do.
+Still, most importantly, you will learn about Historic Mitchelville’s journey and be inspired to continue the legacy of the trailblazers of Mitchelville!
 Once the grander plan is complete, we will return to see the completed project.

 To learn more about “Where Freedom Began,” check out the Historic Mitchelville Freedom Park website.